evgeny-goldin/jenkins-notify-plugin/README.md

 jenkins-notify-plugin
 =====================

-Jenkins plugin to send a POST request to any URL when a build is successful, and include details of the build and artifacts generated
+Jenkins plugin sending POST request upon job's completion.
+JSON payload submitted is configurable and by default contains details of the build (build number, build result, job and log URLs), URLs of artifacts generated, Git branch and commit SHA.